remotestorage/remotestorage.js/doc/contributing/internals/discovery-bootstrap.rst

 the ``access_token`` from the window location during the page load, and from that point onwards, the remote is connected.

+If the OAuth flow is PKCE, the window location will contain a ``code`` parameter instead of ``access_token``.
+RS then makes a fetch to remote.TOKEN_URL with the code, to retrieve the access token, and possibly a refresh token as well.

 .. _storage-first section: https://tools.ietf.org/html/draft-dejong-remotestorage-09#section-11